LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/04-composition/README.md

 Also if one ever wanted to switch from a backlit LCD pixel display to an OLED display, the classes that use the `Canvas` never even have to change.

-## Construction of Composite Objects
+## Construction of composite objects

 **Whenever an object of a class is instantiated, a constructor is called**.
 This however is not all that happens.
 When the object is composed of other objects, the **constructors of those sub-objects are also called**.